Why building capacity matters

 We’re connecting the evidence, expertise and experiences of a diverse range of professionals, researchers and communities to explore partnership to address inequities in health and justice.

-We’re working towards lasting systems change through reforms to policy settings, service design and funding.
+We’re working towards lasting systems change through strategic advocacy toward reforms in policy settings, service design and funding.